 - Joint nominations must be submitted as a single entry, and the prize would be shared by nominees should they win.
 Joint nominations are allowed only where the librarian role is performed as a job-share partnership where each librarian holds equal status.

-- To be considered for the award, nominees must be employed at the same school listed on their entry form at the awards ceremony in February 2022.
+- To be considered for the award, nominees must be employed at the same school listed on their nomination at the awards ceremony in February 2024.

 - All nominees receive a Certificate of Participation.
 Please ensure nominee names are spelled correctly on the entry form.
 Nominated librarians will receive the Certificate of Participation automatically once the registration process is done.